celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/test-cases/tc-002-da-sync.md

-# Test-Case #002 - DA nodes are in sync with validators’
+# Test-Case #2 - DA nodes are in sync with validators

 ## Pre-Requisites: